-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and disclosures required by U.S. GAAP for complete financial statements.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and disclosures required by U.S. GAAP for complete financial statements.
 These interim unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements for the period from inception of February 2, 2016 through the period ended March 31, 2016, and unaudited consolidated financial statements for the three months ended June 30, 2016, included in the Company's final prospectus dated October 26, 2016 filed with the Securities and Exchange Commission ("SEC") on October 27, 2016.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary to present fairly the financial position of the Company and its results of operations and cash flows for the interim periods presented have been included.
-Operating results for the three and six months ended September 30, 2016 are not necessarily indicative of the results that may be expected for the year ending March 31, 2017, for any other interim period or for any other future year.
+Operating results for the three and nine months ended December 31, 2016 are not necessarily indicative of the results that may be expected for the year ending March 31, 2017, for any other interim period or for any other future year.

 Any reference in these notes to applicable guidance is meant to refer to the authoritative U.S. GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
-The condensed consolidated financial statements include the accounts of the Company and MSI, Myovant Holdings Limited and Myovant Sciences GmbH, its wholly-owned subsidiaries.
+The condensed consolidated financial statements include the accounts of the Company and MSI, MHL and MSG, its wholly-owned subsidiaries.
+The Company has no unconsolidated subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.